deltarobotone/visy_vision_system/README.md

 Note: The system detects the conveyor system realy slow because it uses the complete image.
 After that only the cropped conveyor system is used to detect the metal chips.

 The last button in row activates the update script.
 It is neccessary to connect the system to the internet using wifi or cable.
-Note: The systems gets the latest commits from master branches on github
+Note: The systems gets the latest commits from master branches on github and delete all data at the packages (hard reset).

 [<img src="https://raw.githubusercontent.com/deltarobotone/image_database/master/visy_doc/visy_doc%20(13).PNG" width="400">](https://raw.githubusercontent.com/deltarobotone/image_database/master/visy_doc/visy_doc%20(13).PNG)